 Pinterest’s PWA is quick and provides a data-friendly solution for its users, presenting push notifications, low bandwidth usage, and offline support.
 Consequently, it has achieved several remarkable results:

 - 40% upsurge in time spent on mobile web

 - 50% escalation in ad click-through

-Starbucks is also an example of progressive web apps that started its mobile ordering app in 2015.
+Starbucks is also an example of one of the best PWAs that started its mobile ordering app in 2015.
 But it was not suitable for developing markets like rural societies, where internet connections are slow and less reliable.

 It desired to include ordering functionality to their central website but observed that numerous of their customers do not have a stable internet connection.